-With Zombicide: Undead or Alive, CMON has discontinued the latest offshoot of the popular zombie series as a crowdfunding campaign on Kickstarter.
-They wanted to collect at least 150.000 US dollars, and the board game is already scratching the one-million mark.
-Almost 11.000 supporters are already taking part.
-For CMON, the “Z” project is a huge success - and huge business.
+With Zombicide: Undead or Alive, CMON has launched the latest installment in the popular zombie series as a crowdfunding campaign on Kickstarter.
+They wanted to collect at least 150.000 US dollars, but the board game is already scratching the million mark.
+Almost 11.000 supporters are already participating.
+For CMON, Project “Z” is a huge success – and big business.

 The crowdfunding campaign for Zombicide: Undead or Alive on Kickstarter (as of Friday evening, February 19) has already generated almost one million US dollars.
 Within the first two days.
 For CMON, the series of miniatures with a zombie setting has developed into a cash cow over the years.
 The publisher had the original Zombicide in 2012